 How scaffolding works

 Modern scaffolding provides a flexible system for working from otherwise inaccessible locations.
 As mentioned earlier, scaffold essentially relies on metal poles, couplers and boards.
-This lattice configuration of horizontal, diagonal and vertical poles, provides a safe access and working platform.
+This lattice configuration of horizontal, diagonal and vertical poles, provides safe access and working platform.
 The total weight of the structure, personnel and stored materials transfers from the boards through the horizontal and vertical poles into the ground.

 Scaffolding Regulations & Legal Requirements

-The Work at Height Regulations 2005 require a scaffold to be assembled into a generally recognised industry standard configuration.
+The Work at Height Regulations 2005 requires a scaffold to be assembled into a generally recognised industry standard configuration.
 Otherwise, it must comply with the ‘NASC Technical Guidance TG20 for tube and fitting scaffolds’ (National Access and Scaffolding Confederation) or similar guidance from scaffold manufacturers.
 A competent person must design the scaffold configuration using calculations.
 Furthermore, it must also be strong, rigid and stable while being assembled, used and dismantled.
 The Health and Safety Executive website lists everything you need to know about keeping within scaffolding law.

 Scaffolding can be very dangerous so by law, a competent person must check it to ensure it is safe: